-Students must schedule an appointment to meet with an OSA program coordinator before beginning the KU application process.
-The program coordinator will help the student determine if the non-KU program meets University of Kansas* and SIP guidelines.The program coordinator will also explain the application process in greater detail and provide the student with OSA SIP application directions.
+Students must schedule an appointment to meet with a Study Abroad program coordinator before beginning the KU application process.
+The program coordinator will help the student determine if the non-KU program meets University of Kansas* and SIP guidelines.The program coordinator will also explain the application process in greater detail and provide the student with SIP application directions.

 *Note: Out of concern for student safety and well-being, KU does not sponsor study abroad in locations where a U.S. Department of State Travel Advisory Level 3 or Level 4 has been issued.
 The classification level applied to each country can be accessed at www.travel.state.gov.
 Information on Level 3 or Level 4 regional designations within a country is available by reading the country-specific advisory.
 Exceptions to this policy will be considered by petition to the International Travel Review Committee (ITRC).
 See studyabroad.ku.edu/traveladvisories for details.

 Below are just a few of the many programs that KU students might want to consider first, as these are programs which KU students have used in the past.
 Countries and programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
 Study Abroad & Global Engagement does not endorse any particular program provider.

 Council on International Educational Exchange (CIEE) in the Netherlands

 University Studies Abroad Consortium in Denmark, the Netherlands and Norway